nicolefranz/MERN_Golden-Ore-Bank/README.md

-# Virtual Bank using MERN Stack
+# Golden Ore Bank Virtual Bank

 My project is a virtual bank application designed to provide users with a comprehensive set of banking features.
 The application includes functionalities for creating accounts, logging in, making deposits, withdrawing funds, and paying bills.